cmrowles89/intro-components-with-signup-from-master/README.md

 https://dog.ceo/api/breeds/list/random

 To get started make sure you have yarn package manager, create-react-app and ESLint installed.
 Then head over to Frontend Mentor and download the starter packages.
 You may want to first start with the Intro to Components Project before moving on to the Testimonal grid.
+The Testimonal grid starter files can be added directly to the Intro to Components project.
+After both projects are completed you can implement React routing and local or session storage.

 ## Author